PelionIoT/manifest-pelion-edge/README.md

     $ cp <path_to_file>/mbed_cloud_dev_credentials.c .
     $ make

-The built image will be located in the build directory (`gateway-ww-build` in this example), under `poky/build/tmp/deploy/images/raspberrypi3/`.
+The built image will be located in the build directory (`build` in this example), under `poky/build/tmp/deploy/images/raspberrypi3/`.
 The file name will be `console-image-raspberry3.SOMETHING` (the ending will vary based on the value of IMAGE_FSTYPES in your local.conf).

 **6. Flash your image:**